jschnab/systems_design/pastebin/README.md

 * joined_on (timestamp)
 * last_connection (timestamp)

-With 10^8 users, the table would contain 10^8 records.
-Assuming a record size of 10^2 bytes, the table would store 10^10 bytes (10 GB).
-An index on user_id would increase stored data by 20 % (1 column out of 5), for a total of 12 GB.

 The table 'texts' has the following columns:

 * text_id (string, primary key): unique text identifier